 Don't let traveling with a toddler or infant keep you from enjoying some of the best attractions Disney World has to offer.
 You can use the rider switch program to explore some of Disney's most thrilling rides—those that often have a long line and a height restriction.
 The rider switch program isn't just for roller coasters, either: Snow White's Scary Adventures will terrify most small children, so ask for a pass if there is a long line.

-A child switch or rider switch pass allows you to just wait in line once — so Dad can wait in line and then enjoy Expedition Everest while Mom watches the little ones.
-Once Dad has enjoyed the ride, Mom can use a the rider switch pass just like a FastPass+, and breeze to the front of the line.
+A child-switch or rider-switch pass allows you to just wait in line once.
+This way, Dad can wait in line and then enjoy Expedition Everest while Mom watches the little ones.
+Once Dad has enjoyed the ride, Mom can use a the rider switch pass just like a FastPass+ and breeze to the front of the line.